openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 21: temperature differential to report

 temperature differential to report
-The temperature differential to report.
+<p&gtThe temperature differential to report.
 0 means turn off this function.
 The unit is in Fahrenheit.
 Enable this function the device will detect every minutes.
 And when the temperature is over 140 degree Fahrenheit, it will continue report.
-Enable this functionality will cause some issue please see the detail in the “Temperature Report” sectionThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Enable this functionality will cause some issue please see the detail in the “Temperature Report” section</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```1```.